piaoger/PlayScripts/Readme.md

 # What's PlayScripts

-PlayScripts is the play groud of scripting of Piaoger Gong.
+PlayScripts is the playground for script binding/embedded.

 # How to use: